-.
-It's set in post-war Germany, during the period when former Nazi party members and collaborators got reformed reinstituted as civil servants in the young German Federal Republic
+Rosen für den Staatsanwalt, or Roses For The Prosecutor for Americans, is a 1959 German Black Comedy.
+It's set in post-war Germany, during a period where former Nazi party members and collaborators who managed to bypass "denazification" were reinstated as civil servants in the young German Federal Republic.

 This movie contains examples of: